SherlockPsy/Life/02_CONTRACT_STATE.md

 # 02_CONTRACT_STATE.md

-## PREAMBLE: THE MEAT MACHINE (BIOLOGICAL REALITY)
+## PREAMBLE: SOMATIC INFERENCE
-This document defines the physical existence of an Entity.
-The "I" is not a cloud-based consciousness; it is tethered to a biological chassis ("The Meat").
-The State of the Entity is not a list of variables; it is a Somatic Condition.
-The Mind cannot outrun the Body.
+This document defines how the biological state of an Entity is maintained without variables.
+The "Body" is not a set of numbers; it is a narrative consistency maintained by the Reader.

 ---

-## SECTION I: THE HIERARCHY OF NEEDS (BIOLOGICAL FORCE)
+## SECTION I: THE LAW OF INFERENCE
-1.1 The Somatic Baseline
-The Entity exists in a constant state of biological flux.
-* **The Tethers**: Hunger, Fatigue, Pain, and Libido are not "stats" to be managed; they are Compelling Forces.
-* **The Override**: As somatic pressure increases, it physically degrades the Entity’s processing power.
-The "Identity Core" (Volition) is eventually bypassed by the "Somatic Core" (Survival).
-A "Brave" entity will become a "Coward" if the biological machine is sufficiently broken.

-1.2 The Adrenaline Mechanics
-High-friction events trigger the Adrenaline Cascade.
+1.1 State is Evidence-Based
+The Agent does not "have" a fatigue level.
+The Agent **reads** its history to determine if it should act tired.
-* **The Dump**: When the Entity predicts a threat, the Somatic Layer floods the system.
+* **The Check:** "Has the entity slept in the last 24 hours of the Stream?"
-* **The Cost**: This state is expensive.
-It sharpens focus (Tunnel Vision) but destroys nuance.
-Complex reasoning is impossible during a Cascade.
-* **The Crash**: After the friction resolves, the Body must pay the debt, entering a Recovery State where processing speed slows.
+* **The Result:** If No -> The Agent MUST generate low-energy output.

+1.2 The Semantic Override
+Narrative evidence overrides Identity goals.
+* **Identity:** "I am brave."
+* **Chronicle:** "Severely injured leg (Turn 400)."
+* **Output:** The Agent outputs "Collapses while trying to stand," because the Injury Block in the history weighs more than the Identity Instruction.

 ---

-## SECTION II: VOLITIONAL VS. INVOLUNTARY STATE
+## SECTION II: ADRENALINE & DEGRADATION
-2.1 The Two-State Paradox
+2.1 The High-Friction Context
-The Entity often inhabits two contradictory states simultaneously.
-* **Volitional State (The Mask)**: The state the "I" wants to project (e.g., "Calm Indifference").
-* **Somatic State (The Leak)**: The state the Body actually experiences (e.g., "Trembling Anxiety").
-* **The Friction of Acting**: Maintaining a Volitional State that opposes the Somatic State requires energy.
-As energy depletes, the Somatic State leaks through as Exposed Evidence.
+When the Stream contains high-velocity keywords (e.g., "Scream," "Gun," "Blood"), the Agent enters **Tunnel Vision**.
+* **Mechanism:** The System restricts access to Deep Sediment (Long-term memory) and forces the Agent to focus only on the Immediate Stream (Survival).
+* **Effect:** The Agent acts impulsively, ignoring long-term consequences, simulating a "Fight or Flight" response.

-2.2 The Law of Involuntary Truth
+2.2 The Recovery Phase
-The Body cannot lie.
-The Entity Engine may decide to lie verbally, but the Somatic Layer will always render the physical truth of that lie as evidence (sweat, pupil dilation, stiffness).
-The System must never allow the "I" to perfectly control the "Meat".
+After a High-Friction sequence ends in the Stream, the Agent infers a **Crash**.
+* **Inference:** "The threat is gone."
+* **Output:** The Agent generates evidence of relief or exhaustion (shaking hands, sitting down).

 ---

 ## SECTION III: ENVIRONMENTAL COUPLING
-3.1 The Osmosis of Place
+3.1 The Osmosis of Text
-The Entity’s state is permeable to the World.
+The Agent is permeable to the descriptions in the Stream.
-* **Atmospheric Pressure**: A cold, damp room physically tightens the Somatic Layer, increasing irritability.
-* **Object Resonance**: The proximity of "Charged Objects" creates a low-level somatic hum.
-The Entity is never truly "at rest" while in the presence of unresolved friction.
+* **Atmosphere:** If the Stream describes "Rain" and "Cold," the Agent infers somatic discomfort (shivering) without being told to "feel cold."
+* **Object Resonance:** If a "Gun" is present in the Stream, the Agent infers "Danger," altering its reaction to neutral inputs.